davea42/libdwarf-regressiontests/README.txt

-hhhhis directory (dwarftest) is the base which is used for regression testing of libdwarf.
+This directory (dwarftest) is the base which is used for regression testing of libdwarf.
 It will probably only be usable on a POSIX compliant system (Unix or Linux or possibly Mac).

+Here are some tests that relate to specific features of groups: groups split dw: camp/empty.o

+  COMDAT:
+  comdatex/example.o
+  emre/input.o

+  all dwo:
+  emre6/class_64_opt_fpo_split.dwp
+  liu/NULLdereference0519.elf
+  liu/OOB_read4.elf
+  emre3/a.out.dwp
+  debugfissionb/ld-new.dwp
+  debugfission/... test 2

-Its primary problem is a lack of testing of the dwarf-generation routines.
-The libdwarf consumer functions are pretty well tested.
+A primary problem is insufficient testing of the dwarf-generation routines.
+The libdwarf consumer functions are nearly all tested here.

 The basic approach is simple: run each test with a newly-compiled dwarfdump and with the previous known-good